-Post-employment health care benefits are offered to all employees who officially retire from the University through the Alabama Retired Education Employees' Health Care Trust with TRS or retired employees may elect to continue to participate in the University's group health plan until they are eligible for Medicare by paying the full cost of the plan premium.
+Post-employment health care benefits are offered to all employees who officially retire from the University through the Alabama Retired Education Employees' Health Care Trust with TRS.
 TRS offers health care benefits through a cost-sharing multiple-employer defined benefit health care plan administered by the Public Education Employee Health Insurance Board ("PEEHIP").
-Retired employees age sixty-five or older who are eligible for Medicare must enroll in the Medicare Coordinated Plan under which Medicare is the primary insurer and the University's health care plan becomes the secondary insurer.
-Despite the availability of the University's plan, most retirees elect to participate in the PEEHIP with TRS, in which case the retirees pay a portion of the PEEHIP premium, with the University paying an allocation toward the cost of retiree coverage.
+Retired employees age sixty-five or older who are eligible for Medicare must enroll in the Medicare Coordinated Plan under which Medicare is the primary insurer and PEEHIP becomes the secondary insurer.
+Most retirees elect to participate in the PEEHIP with TRS, in which case the retirees pay a portion of the PEEHIP premium and the University pays an allocation toward the cost of retiree coverage.

 PEEHIP offers a basic hospital/medical plan that provides basic medical coverage for up to 365 days of care during each hospital confinement.
 The basic hospital/medical plan also provides for physicians' benefits, outpatient care, prescription drugs, and mental health benefits.
-Major medical benefits under the basic hospital/medical plan are subject to a lifetime contract maximum of \$1.0 million for each covered individual.
 The Code of Alabama 1975, Section16-25A-8 provides the authority to set the contribution requirements for retirees and employers.
-The required rates of retirees are as follows as of September 30, 2015:
+The required rates of retirees are as follows as of September 30, 2016: